petrkohut/SNMP-printer-library/library/Kohut/SNMP/README.md

 Zend snmp
 =========

-Class for getting information by SNMP protocol his class has dependency on PHP extension "php_snmp.dll"
+Class for getting information by SNMP protocol.
+This class has dependency on PHP extension "php_snmp.dll"